menklab/dracarys-backend/infrastructure/README.md

 1. Create a new branch for the environment in GitHub
 2. Create a new workspace for the environment in Terraform Cloud linked to the branch created in step 1
 3. Add the necessary variables in the Terraform workspace (see [variables.tf](variables.tf) or the documentation below to see which variables to add), then apply the Terraform configuration to create the infrastructure in Digital Ocean
+4. Add a deployment target in the [ecosystem.config.js](../ecosystem.config.js) file for the environment (you can just copy and paste the existing dev one and just change the name and the host)
-4. SSH into the Droplet and the following commands to set up the environment:
+5. SSH into the Droplet and the following commands to set up the environment:
 ```
 # Install Node, NPM, and pm2
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash